nim-lang/Nim/doc/lib.rst

 * `system <system.html>`_
   Basic procs and operators that every program needs.
 It also provides IO facilities for reading and writing text and binary files.
 It is imported implicitly by the compiler.
 Do not import it directly.
 It relies on compiler magic to work.

 * `threads <threads.html>`_
-  Basic Nim thread support. **Note**: This is part of the system module.
+  Basic Nim thread support. **Note:** This is part of the system module.
 Do not import it explicitly.
 Enabled with ``--threads:on``.

 * `channels <channels.html>`_
-  Nim message passing support for threads. **Note**: This is part of the system module.
+  Nim message passing support for threads. **Note:** This is part of the system module.
 Do not import it explicitly.
 Enabled with ``--threads:on``.